clarencechaan/reddilive/README.md

 ## How to use it

-1. Replace `reddit` from the URL of any reddit thread with `reddilive` and navigate.
+1. Replace `reddit` from the URL of any reddit thread with `reddilive` and navigate

 **OR**

 2. Open https://reddilive.com/ and paste the URL of any reddit thread to the navigation textbox and click **"GO"**

+**For thread creators:**
+* Link to `https://reddilive.com/redirect` in your thread selftext or comment for users to automatically redirect to the originating thread
+* Note: this functionality relies on reading the referrer URL and is therefore not as robust as hard linking directly, e.g., `https://reddilive.com/comments/<thread ID>`